charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 A remaining subquestion is about the intensity of tradeoffs and synergies in space: where are tradeoffs more or less stark?
 An extension of figure \ref{fig:spatialtradeoffs} could be envisioned, varying transparency to represent intensity.

 Another strategy consists in combining trade-offs curves with small multiples of objective score maps.
 On trade-offs curves (see section \ref{sec:scatterplots}), each point corresponds to a portfolio: displaying these together adds great value and helps understanding.
-Examples of strategies to display together the trade-offs curve and the corresponding maps are presented in figure \ref{fig:polasky-peter}.
+Examples of strategies to display together the trade-offs curve and the corresponding maps are presented in figures \ref{fig:polasky} and \ref{fig:Peter}.

-![On a static display, the strategy consists in displayingonly the extreme points of the trade-off curve [@polasky]](../images/polasky.png){#fig:polasky-peter} TODO Combine subfigures !
+![On a static display, the strategy consists in displayingonly the extreme points of the trade-off curve [@polasky]](../images/polasky.png){#fig:polasky}
-![The Middle Cedar visualization is an interactive webapp, allowing users to click on each point of the trade-off curve, and the corresponding land cover map will be displayed.
-Additionally, summary metrics and a pie chart provide information relative to the scenario chosen by clicking[^009back] [@Peter]](../images/peter.png)

-[^009back]: The Middle Cedar visualization is availabe at https://phawthorne.github.io/mc-vis/

 ###Relationship between two independant variables
 Combining two maps